 Christina Ochoa (born Cristina Ochoa Lopez in Barcelona) most recently starred in ABC's dramedy series "A Million Little Things" and is known for her recurring roles in U.S. television shows such as Robert Rodriguez's "Matador" and TNT's "Animal Kingdom."
 She recently starred as the lead in both SyFy's grindhouse-cinema-inspired series, "Blood Drive" and The CW's serialized military conspiracy thriller, "Valor."
 She will be be starring the upcoming ABC Latinx drama, "Promised Land."

 Ochoa is the grandniece of 1959 Nobel Prize winner Severo Ochoa and daughter of acclaimed Spanish sculptor Victor Ochoa.
-Having spent her childhood between Madrid, Barcelona and Miami, she ultimately graduated from Santa Isabel la Asuncion (Madrid).
-Prior to acting, she went on to study oceanographic engineering at Las Palmas University in the Canary Islands and advanced marine biology at James Cook University in Australia.
+Having spent her childhood between Madrid, Barcelona and Miami, she ultimately graduated from Santa Isabel La Asuncion (Madrid).
+Prior to acting, she went on to study oceanographic engineering in Las Palmas University in the Canary Islands and Advanced Marine Biology in James Cook University in Australia.